Arjun-G-Ravi/AI-Notes/01_Machine Learning/05_Model Evaluation/02_Evaluation Criterion.md

  - Mean Squared Error(MSE) - **the most popular**
  - Mean Absolute Error (MAE)
  - R-squared (R2)

-If the MSE of the model on the test data is substantially higher than the MSE obtained on the training data, this is a sign of overfitting.
-If both underperforms, it is underfitting.

 ## 2. Classification Models

 ### Confusion Matrix